top of page

 Introduction

 UFC 237: Namajunas vs. Andrade — May 11, 2019, Jeunesse Arena, Rio de Janeiro, Brazil.
-Rose Namajunas arrived as the UFC Women’s Strawweight Champion, riding a remarkable run that had begun when she knocked out Joanna Jedrzejczyk at UFC 217 and included two subsequent defences.
-In Rio, in front of a partisan Brazilian crowd, Jessica Andrade ended that run with one of the most violent and visually arresting finishes in Women’s MMA history: she picked Rose up off the canvas, slammed her head-first onto the mat, and referee Marc Goddard stopped the contest as Rose lay unconscious at 4:07 of round one.
-Andrade became the new UFC Women’s Strawweight Champion, the first Brazilian woman to hold the title, and Rio erupted.
+Rose Namajunas arrived as the UFC Women’s Strawweight Champion, riding a run that had begun when she knocked out Joanna Jedrzejczyk at UFC 217 and continued with a successful title defence.
+In Rio, before a partisan Brazilian crowd, Jessica Andrade ended that run with one of the most violent and visually arresting finishes in women’s MMA history: after losing the opening round, she hoisted Rose off the canvas and slammed her down on her head, knocking her out cold.
+Referee Marc Goddard stopped the contest at 2:58 of round two.
+Andrade became the new champion — the first Brazilian to hold the strawweight title — and Rio erupted.

 Quick Stats